 While we don’t accept multiple submissions for every category, we do allow writers to submit two picture book manuscripts or two early reader manuscripts at a time.

 No, we do not charge any kind of reading fee for submissions, nor are we a vanity publisher.
 You will not pay anything to us to have your book published.
 We do NOT require purchase minimums or anything of the sort.
 We operate much like a traditional publisher except we use a print-to-order business model, so that we can mutually benefit from a model that has been rapidly adopted by book purchasers in the market place.
-We would be wary of any children’s book publisher who did any of the aforementioned things.

-For book proposals and series proposals, we will still need to examples of copy or content that would be part of the finished work.
+For book proposals and series proposals, we will still need examples of copy or content that would be part of the finished work.
 We would need to understand how you are uniquely qualified to put this book or series together.
 If you have a standalone picture book manuscripts, please submit the full work.
 If you are writing standalone works of longer length, and we request the full work based on your sample chapters, you should have a completed manuscript ready.
 That said, if it’s not ready, we won’t necessarily hold a spot for you, so understand that if you submit it much later, your opportunity for a potential contract might be missed.

 If you submit but for some reason don’t receive a confirmation email, first check your spam folder to make sure the confirmation email hasn’t been flagged by your email server.
 If you still can’t locate it, please let us know.
 You can contact us to let us know about the problem.